MMDU: A Multi-Turn Multi-Image Dialog Understanding Benchmark and Instruction-Tuning Dataset for LVLMs: Benchmark

 \subsection{Evaluation}

+Evaluating the subjective, open-ended, free-form, and long-context visual question-answering pairs is indeed challenging.
+Traditional metrics (e.g., BLEU-4, CIDEr) often suffer from shortcomings like neglecting semantic understanding and failing to capture long-distance dependencies, they are not popular choices in recent days.

 Inspired by NLP research that leverages strong LLMs as judges~\cite{zheng2024judging}, we have developed an evaluation pipeline using GPT-4o to evaluate model performance.
 Specifically, following the generation of model predictions on our benchmark dataset, GPT-4o evaluates these predictions across various dimensions for each turn and sample, comparing them against reference answers.
 The aggregated results across multiple turns are averaged to derive sample scores, and the average scores across all samples constitute our benchmark scores.
+This method excels at understanding context and semantics, providing more accurate evaluations of visual content, and capturing long-distance dependencies, which traditional metrics often miss.

 To ensure a comprehensive and nuanced evaluation, we have identified six dimensions: Creativity, Richness, Visual Perception, Logical Coherence, Answer Accuracy, and Image Relationship Understanding.
 To guide GPT-4o in providing balanced and equitable assessments, we have meticulously crafted evaluation prompts for each dimension.
 Each dimension's score range of 10 is divided into five intervals (0-2, 2-4...8-10), with corresponding judgment criteria established for each interval.
 GPT-4o follows these criteria to conduct judgment processes and deliver final scores for each dimension.
 As illustrated in Fig~\ref{fig:llm_as_judge}, guided by our prompts, GPT-4o assesses the assistant's responses against reference answers, offering both a reasonable score and a transparent judgment process.
-Please refer to the supplementary material~\ref{appendix:benchmark} for our judgment prompts.
+Please refer to the Appendix~\ref{appendix:benchmark} for our judgment prompts.